nightshifter75/10-steampunk-spotter-demo-project/cisco-ios/anthropic-claude/spotter-playbooks/README.md

 > [!NOTE]
 > IPs, hostnames, and credentials are dummy data used solely for static analysis demonstration purposes; these playbooks are not intended to be run against real production devices.

-# 💡 AAP Core Compatibility & Steampunk Spotter Demo Guide
+## 💡 AAP Core Compatibility & Steampunk Spotter Demo Guide

+> [!WARNING]
-Before running the commands, here is an important clarification based on the official **Red Hat Ansible Automation Platform (AAP)** lifecycle documentation:
+> Before running the commands, here is an important clarification based on the official **Red Hat Ansible Automation Platform (AAP)** lifecycle documentation:
 > 📌 **Key Takeaway**: **AAP 2.5, 2.6, and 2.7** all ship with **`ansible-core 2.16`** as their default version.
->
 > The true highlight of **AAP 2.7** is that **`ansible-core 2.20`** is available as an **Execution Environment (EE) stream** exclusively in AAP 2.7 (it is *not* the platform default).
 Note that RHEL 8 is not supported as a managed OS for Core 2.20; customers requiring RHEL 8 support on control/managed nodes must stick with the 2.16 default.
 Additionally, **`ansible-core 2.18`** is available and supported across the entire lifecycle of AAP 2.5, 2.6, and 2.7.

 ---